Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 React version 16 and 17 is no longer supported.
 React 18 is the minimum supported version.

+## Webpack support

+Webpack version 4 is no longer supported.
+Webpack 5 is the minimum supported version.

 ## TypeScript

 Built types in `@shopify/polaris` have moved from `build/ts/latest` to `build/ts`.